visier/python-sdk/README.md

 pip install visier-api-data-out
 ```

-## Usage:
+## Usage
-To use the API you need configure ApiClient with Configuration object.
+To use the API, you need to configure the `ApiClient` with a `Configuration` object.
-Configuration could be created in 3 ways:
+The configuration can be created in three ways:
 - From environment variables.
 - From dictionary which could be loaded from env file.
 - Explicitly set the configuration parameters.

-You can configure environment variables like described below depending on the type of authentication you want to use.
+Configure the environment variables as described below, depending on the type of authentication you want to use:
 ```env
 # Necessary for all types of auth
 VISIER_HOST=https://customer-specific.api.visier.io